 Ferrari SP 275 RW Competizione

-Ferrari recently revealed it's latest bespoke one-off car for a collector.
-The slightly bonkers, but equally beautifully executed Ferrari SP 275 RW Competizione, paying homage to the iconic 275 GTB from the 1960's.
+Ferrari recently revealed the latest bespoke one-off car for a collector.
+The slightly bonkers, but equally beautifully executed Ferrari SP 275 RW Competizione, paying homage to the iconic 275 GTB from the 1960s.

 The front features a closed perimeter Ferrari grille with a prominent yet smoothly integrated bonnet bulge, while the slim, vertically-stacked headlights and forged 20" alloys are unique to this car.